 In my eight years at WritersCorps, I’ve been proud of many things.
-I’m proud of what we do every day — educating young people and providing them with safe spaces to express themselves and free their imaginations.
+There’s the work that we do every day: educating young people and providing them with safe spaces to express themselves and free their imaginations.
 I feel incredibly privileged to work with a group of artists and writers who are creative and caring mentors.
 I’m proud of our students, many of whom face difficult challenges.

 One thing that I’ve been especially proud of lately is a project called Words Within the Walls.
 It’s a journal for incarcerated youth, and it was created by WritersCorps Teaching Artist Anhvu Buchanan, who is a poet.
 Anhvu taught for WritersCorps at the Juvenile Justice Center, which is San Francisco’s juvenile hall.
 His students were constantly asking him for extra paper so they could continue writing outside of class time.
 As a solution, he put together a creative writing journal that contained lined pages, poems by his students, and writing prompts to help them get going.